koralium/flowtide/docs/docs/connectors/sqlserver.md

 ### Custom Primary Keys

 In some scenarios you may want to override the tables primary keys or the table might not have a primary key configured.
-In this scenario you can provide column names if the columns you want Flowtide to use as primary keys.
+In this scenario you can provide column names for the columns you want Flowtide to use as primary keys.

 Ex: